aka: Genki Girls

-- Kakeru, The Protagonist of Area no Kishi, is a student who channels his love of football into working tirelessly first as manager for his high school football team, and later in the series to overcome obstacles becoming a player himself.
+- Area no Kishi: Kakeru, The Protagonist, is a student who channels his love of football into working tirelessly, first as manager for his high school football team, and, later in the series, to overcome obstacles and become a player himself.

 - Bleach: Asano Keigo is constantly active and cheerful (or entirely down in the dumps), to the point that he gets on Ichigo's nerves.
 Though he does have some introspective moments, they are few and far between.

-- Jackie Gudelhian, Johji Ohtomo and Bleed Kaga from Future GPX Cyber Formula are adult versions of the trope.
+- Future GPX Cyber Formula: Jackie Gudelhian, Johji Ohtomo and Bleed Kaga are adult versions of the trope.
 The latter, however, drops off his genki-ness in the ZERO arc when he began to become serious.

-- Genki from Monster Rancher.
+- Monster Rancher: Genki.
 His Catch Phrase is "My name means energy and I've got lots and lots of it!"

 - The ever-enthusiastic Naruto attacks everything with great energy—believe it!

-- Luffy from One Piece is always energetic and getting in to trouble, and his nakama are always dragged along with his enthusiasm.
+- One Piece: Luffy is always energetic and getting into trouble and his nakama are always dragged along with his enthusiasm.

-- Because of his accelerated perception of time, Quicksilver from X-Men: Days of Future Past, seems to get bored easily.
+- X-Men: Days of Future Past: Because of his accelerated perception of time, Quicksilver seems to get bored easily.
 Xavier calls him a pain in the ass because he refuses to stay still, running circles around his guests and generally amusing himself at their expense.

-- Jeko from The ColSec Trilogy is a small, wiry, hyperactive young man who's always trying to rile the resident Tsundere.
+- The ColSec Trilogy: Jeko is a small, wiry, hyperactive young man who's always trying to rile up the resident tsundere.
 (On an off note, although it's not anime, it's mentioned at one point that he's Japanese-American.)
 Enough said.